phonegap/phonegap-docs/docs/en/edge/guide/hybrid/plugins/index.md

             }, "Echo", "echo", [str]);
         };

-Let's dive into this.
-The plugin attaches itself to `window`, specifically to the `echo` function.
-Plugin users would then use it as
+In this example, the plugin attaches itself to the `window` object as the `echo` function, which plugin users would call as follows:
-follows:

         window.echo("echome", function(echoValue) {
             alert(echoValue == "echome"); // should alert true.
         });

-First, let's take a look at the last three arguments to the `exec` function.
-We will be calling the `Echo` "service", requesting the `echo` "action", and passing an array of arguments containing the echo string, which is the first parameter into the `window.echo` function.
+Look at the last three arguments to the `cordova.exec` function.
+The first calls the `Echo` _service_, a class name.
+The second requests the `echo` _action_, a method within that class.
+The third is an array of arguments containing the echo string, which is the `window.echo` function's the first parameter.

-The success callback passed into `exec` is simply a reference to the callback function that `window.echo` takes.
-We do a bit more for the error callback: if the native side fires off the error callback, we simply invoke the success callback and pass into it a "default" string.
+The success callback passed into `exec` is simply a reference to the callback function `window.echo` takes.
+If the native platform fires the error callback, it simply calls the success callback and passes it a default string.

-## Plugin Specification

-Cordova has a plugin specification available to enable automated installation of the plugin for Android, iOS, BlackBerry 10 and Windows Phone platforms.
-By structuring your plugin in a particular way and adding a `plugin.xml` manifest file, you can enable users to install your plugin via the command-line tooling.

-- Plugin Specification

-## Native
+## Native Interfaces

 Once you define JavaScript for your plugin, you need to complement it with at least one native implementation.
-Details to do so for each platform are listed below.
-These guides continue to build on the simple Echo Plugin example discussed above.
+Details for each platform are listed below, and each builds on the simple Echo Plugin example above:

 - Android Plugins
+- iOS Plugins
 - BlackBerry Plugins
 - BlackBerry 10 Plugins
-- iOS Plugins
 - Windows Phone Plugins

-The Tizen platform currently does not support plugins.
+The Tizen platform does not support plugins.

+## Publishing plugins

+Once you developed your plugin, you might want to publish it and share it with the community.
+You can publish your plugin to the cordova registry (based on [npmjs](https://github.com/isaacs/npmjs.org)) or to any other npmjs based registry.
+Users will be able to install it automatically using either plugman or cordova-cli.

+To publish a plugin you need to use the plugman tool and go through the following steps:

+    $ plugman adduser # that is if you don't have an account yet
+    $ plugman publish /path/to/your/plugin

+That is it!

+Other registry-based commands are available and `plugman --help` will give you a list of what commands are available and how to use them.